 It can be their best friend and worst enemy.
 It can enable them to communicate with their supporters, and in a moment it can betray their true, spiritual purpose for being in-country.
 A single posting of their name on a church website will “red flag” your missionary to hostile authorities.
 Carefully omit the names and nations of these missionaries from your church’s website.

 In writing your missionary a letter filled with the simple events of your life, you will be quenching an unseen thirst of God’s servant.
 They will read and re-read your letters, squeezing every drop of joy from the news of their homeland—that far country.
 Pick up your pen, and you will serve your missionary in a ministry that is quiet and unseen, noticed only by God.
 In so doing, you may encourage them in a difficult time, enrich their lives, and extend their ministries to the glory of God.

-Your gifts to World Relief are needed as much as ever to help our missionaries and trusted contacts deliver relief to the hurting people of Ukraine, Myanmar, and the Dominican Republic.
+Your gifts to World Relief are needed as much as ever to help our missionaries and trusted contacts deliver relief to the hurting people of India, an Asian Creative Access Nation, Ukraine, and Turkey-Syria.

 Fortress Baptist Camp has played an important role in the growth and expansion of Peruvian churches.